Foveated Retinotopy Improves Classification and Localization in Convolutional Neural Networks: Results

-To quantify the contribution of this translation sensitivity, we consider here a new task, i.e. the \emph{visual search} task, in which a visual object (of which the label is known in advance) needs to be localized over the entire image.
-Is is known that such task allows for the quick retrieval of an image~\citep{Potter1975}.
-This protocol allows us to compare different visual shifts, each one corresponding to a potential fixation point, and to generate a map of the expected (or actual) accuracy, for each network, as a function of the fixation point (see Methods ``Visual object localization : Protocol'').
+To quantify the contribution of this sensitivity to translation, we consider here a new task, i.e. the \emph{visual search} task, in which a visual object (of which the label is known in advance) needs to be localized over the entire image.
+Is is for instance known that such task allows for the quick retrieval of an image label~\citep{Potter1975}.
+We design a protocol for each network to allow us to compare different visual shifts, each one corresponding to a potential fixation point, and to generate a map of the expected (or actual) accuracy as a function of the fixation point (see Methods ``Visual object localization : Protocol'').
 In this protocol, a set of $11\times11$ fixation points is defined (with the coordinate $(5,5)$ being the center of the image), and at each coordinate of the grid, a \emph{likelihood} value is computed for the label of interest (see figure \ref{likelihood_map_protocol}).
 In practice, a likelihood is given at each location from a softmax calculation over the different labels, as in the classical {\sc ResNet} classifier, providing a value between $0$ and $1$ for the label of interest.
 This projects the network output onto a $11 \times 11$ Bernoulli probability space corresponding to the likelihood of detecting the given label at each position, finally providing a ``heat map'' on our $11\times11$ grid in a way that is compatible with other localization protocols.
 We tested our likelihood protocol on the ``regular'' validation dataset (see Fig~\ref{likelihood_maps} for some examples).